jmurty/java-xmlbuilder/README.md

 Getting Started
 ---------------

-See further example usage below and the
+See further example usage below and in the
 [JavaDoc documentation](http://s3.jamesmurty.com/java-xmlbuilder/index.html).

 Download a Jar file containing the latest version